Global Kilometer-Scale Simulations with ARP-GEM2: Effect of Parameterized Convection and Calibration: Shallow Convection

 \section{Shallow Convection}

-In the new version, shallow cloud depths are bounded by a maximum value \citep[e.g.][]{deng-2003,ecmwf-2009}.
+In the new version, shallow cloud depths are bounded by a maximum height value \citep[e.g.][]{deng-2003,ecmwf-2009}.
 Above this depth, no shallow cloud is allowed.
-This is consistent with the deep convection triggering, which allows deep convection if clouds are thicker than a minimal depth (set to 300 hPa in this model version).
+This is consistent with the triggering of deep convection, which allows deep convection if clouds are thicker than a minimal depth (set to 300 hPa in this model version).
 Here, the shallow convection mass flux is linearly smoothed between $h_{max}^-$ and $h_{max}^+$, with $h_{max}^-=2.5$ km and $h_{max}^+ = 3.5$ km.

+The shallow convective closure relates the convective fraction $\alpha_{u}$ at first flux level to the boundary layer depth $z_i$ (see details in GS25):

-To prevent excessive moistening due to a reduction in shallow cloud precipitation (see next paragraph) and to limit overly active shallow convection, the closure is strongly reduced by applying a scaling coefficient $\mathcal{C}_M$ decreased from $0.015$ m$^{-1/3}$ to $0.010$ m$^{-1/3}$ and by limiting the maximum allowed area to 0.10 (compared to 0.30 in ARP-GEM1).
+To prevent excessive moistening due to a reduction in shallow cloud precipitation (see next paragraph) and to limit overly active shallow convection, the convective area is reduced, by decreasing the scaling coefficient $\mathcal{C}_M$ from $0.015$ m$^{-1/3}$ to $0.010$ m$^{-1/3}$ and by limiting the maximum allowed area to 0.10 (compared to 0.30 in ARP-GEM1).

 In ARP-GEM1, shallow precipitation was diagnosed, and the liquid and ice autoconversion rates were likely too high, contributing to the positive precipitation bias observed over land (GS25).
 The simplest representation of shallow convection precipitation is to suppress it entirely.
 However, the precipitation pattern appears to improve when non-zero shallow precipitation is allowed.
-To simplify the model and reduce the number of parameters, shallow cloud precipitation is now treated through the large-scale precipitation scheme, as done in other models.
-Large-scale precipitation is computed after including the contribution of the shallow convection scheme to the total cloud cover and water content.
+To simplify the model and reduce the number of parameters, shallow cloud precipitation is now treated through the grid-scale microphysics scheme, as done in other models: grid-scale precipitation is computed after including the contribution of the shallow convection scheme to the total cloud cover and water content.

 In ARP-GEM1, shallow clouds were likely too reflective, with large liquid water paths.
 To ensure a smoother transition between the updraft in-cloud water and the environmental cloud water, the grid-box mean shallow convective cloud water $q_{c}^{\mathrm{sh}}$ is represented as follows: